wilsonmar/billboard/README.md

 1. TV.
 2. UPS battery for TV.
 3. TV mount on wall.
-4. HDMI cable
+4. HDMI cable.
+The length depends on where the Pi will be mounted.
+Get HDMI cables that are flexible.

     Don't get the $69.99 kit at http://www.amazon.com/Guide-Clear-Case-Power-Supply-WiFi-Dongle-Kingston-Adapter-HDMI/dp/B00MV6TAJI/ref=wilsonslifenotes because its wifi chip is crap (13 second ping vs 2 on others).

 5. $44.99 Raspberry Pi board from http://www.amazon.com/Raspberry-Pi-Model-Project-Board/dp/B00T2U7R7I/ref=wilsonslifenotes

-6. 8 GB Class 10 SD card.
+6. 8 GB Class 10 micro SD card.
+The sames ones used in cameras.
 Pre-installed ones were sold out http://swag.raspberrypi.org/products/noobs-8gb-sd-card

 7. Heat sink keep the Pi cool.
 The one with a fan for $24.99 at http://www.amazon.com/Raspberry-Forged-Copper-Heatsink-Micro/dp/B00JT1P0I8/ref=wilsonslifenotes